DahmanCode/DahmanCode/README.md

 ### Hi there 👋 I'm Abderrahman Elaammari.

-You can call me Dahman, I'm from Morocco, I do content on Design and Development,I Interested in UI/UX design👨🏻‍💻✨| learning to become a Full-Stack Developer💻| Math and Information Student (SMI)👨🏻‍🎓.
+Energetic front-end developer with 1+ years of experience, Still gaining experience and developing by building projects💻, I love mathematics and my hobby is problem-solving.,I Interested in UI/UX design👨🏻‍💻✨| Math and Information Student (SMI)👨🏻‍🎓.

 ## My skills
 <ul type="Square">